• Skip to primary navigation

 White sugar: white sugar is best in this recipe.
 You could use castor sugar if you prefer.
 I don't recommend using other types of sugar, they will be hard to dissolve and will compete with the ginger flavor.

-Butter: regular salted butter is fine in this recipe, but make sure its at room temperature before you start baking.
-You could also use dairy free marge if you prefer.
+Butter: regular salted butter is fine in this recipe, but make sure it's at room temperature before you start baking.
+You could also use dairy-free marge if you prefer.

 Golden syrup: also known as light treacle, adds to the caramel flavor of this recipe without competing with the ginger flavor.
 You could try substituting with maple syrup but I haven't tested in with this and you will have to watch your icing to make sure it sets.